 - Consider Implementing COVID-19 testing 24 hours prior to the trip using Rapid Antigen test kits.
-Proof or a picture of negative test required with attestation of the name, date and time of the test performed allows the student and staff to join the trip. - Opening windows, weather permitting, to increase circulation of outdoor air, as long as doing so does not pose a safety or health risk (e.g., risk of falling). - Maintaining strong recommendations consistent, correct use of masks by adults and children while on a school bus and at arrival/departure points (e.g., bus stops), except for Individuals who cannot safely wear a mask (consult Principal or site administrator for these exemptions). - Bus drivers should be provided with extra masks to make available in case a student does not have one. - Seating one student per row, alternating window and aisle seating, skipping rows when possible.
-(Alternating seating maybe waived if all passengers are fully vaccinated or have a negative COVID-19 viral test within 1-3 days of travel date). - Seating members of the same household next to each other. - Assigning each rider to a designated seat that is the same every day, to promote clear expectations and assist contact tracing, when needed. - Using seat assignments that load the vehicle from the rear forward (and unload from the front backward) to help reduce student contact. - If a school system provides transportation for students with disabilities as part of their IEP or 504 plan, including medically fragile children, considering the reservation of specific seats that would not be used for other students during the day and would be subject to special precautions for cleaning.
-Alternatively, the student's IEP or 504 team could discuss arranging for separate transportation for those students who require this type of transportation. - Installing signage with visual cues on the school bus to encourage physical distancing protocols and to communicate this information to students with vision or reading disabilities. - Developing a communication plan to encourage students and parents to maintain physical distance at bus stops and avoid congregating in groups while waiting for the bus. - Encouraging families to drive their children to school, or field trip's location if possible, to reduce the number of students on the vehicle.
+Proof or a picture of negative test required with attestation of the name, date and time of the test performed allows the student and staff to join the trip. - Opening windows, weather permitting, to increase circulation of outdoor air, as long as doing so does not pose a safety or health risk (e.g., risk of falling). - Maintaining consistent, correct use of masks by adults and children while on a school bus and at arrival/departure points (e.g., bus stops), according to current community transmission levels guidance.
+Individuals who cannot safely wear a mask (consult Principal or site administrator for these exemptions). - Bus or Van drivers should be provided with extra masks to make available in case a student who would like to wear a mask and does not have one. - Optional seating arrangement- one student per row, alternating window and aisle seating, skipping rows when possible.
+(Alternating seating maybe waived if community transmission levels is in low or green level or have a negative COVID-19 viral test within 1-3 days of travel date). - Seating members of the same household next to each other.
+(Optional) - Assigning each rider to a designated seat that is the same every day, to promote clear expectations and assist contact tracing, when needed. - Using seat assignments that load the vehicle from the rear forward (and unload from the front backward) to help reduce student contact. - If a school system provides transportation for students with disabilities as part of their IEP or 504 plan, including medically fragile children, considering the reservation of specific seats that would not be used for other students during the day and would be subject to special precautions for cleaning.
+Alternatively, the student's IEP or 504 team could discuss arranging for separate transportation for those students who require this type of transportation. - Installing signage with visual cues on the school bus to encourage optional physical distancing protocols and to communicate this information to students with vision or reading disabilities. - Developing a communication plan to encourage students and parents to maintain Optional physical distance at bus stops and avoid congregating in groups while waiting for the bus. - Encouraging families to drive their children to school, or field trip's location if possible, to reduce the number of students on the vehicle.